Consumer Metrics Institute

 3) As mentioned above, we do not collect data on purchases that involve little or no discretion on the part of the consumer.
 These would include utility bills, monthly mortgage payments, essential medical expenses, gasoline and ordinary groceries.
 These kinds of purchases are core economic activities that involve little or no thought (or discretion) on the part of the consumer.
 We are interested only in the highly variable (and discretionary) parts of the consumer economy.

-4) The reference data used in calculating our 'Trailing Percentiles' is from a table of historical quarters of GDP growth and contraction data kept by the Bureau of Economic Analysis (BEA) of the U.S. Department of Commerce.
-The roughly 250 calendar quarters of data in the table start with the 2nd quarter of 1947 and have a mean annualized GDP growth of about 3.3%, with a standard deviation slightly above 4%.
-The 60 year time period covered by the table is certainly lengthly, but it may not be truly representative of the U.S. Economy of the past 10 or 20 years.
+4) The reference data used in calculating our 'Trailing Percentiles' is from a table of historical quarters of economic growth and contraction data kept by the Bureau of Economic Analysis (BEA) of the U.S. Department of Commerce.
+The roughly 250 calendar quarters of data in the table start with the 2nd quarter of 1947 and have a mean annualized growth of about 3.3%, with a standard deviation slightly above 4%.
+The 60 year time period covered by the table is certainly lengthy, but it may not be truly representative of the U.S. Economy of the past 10 or 20 years.
 Nor does it remotely represent the entire 20th century.
 The 60-plus years in the table may be a period of extraordinary prosperity that is not representative of the U.S. Economy over longer (or more current) time periods.

 What is the Consumer Metrics Institute?